boukew99/boukew99/README.md

 # Hoi World
-My projects have a preference for UI & accessibiliy.
-The code is typically functional and concise.
+My interest is in interfaces, may it be Graphical User Interface (GUI), Comamnd Line Interace (CLI), Appilcaition Program Interface (API).
+My code is typically minimalist, functional and concise.

 ## Web and Linux
 - [Chitch Backend](https://github.com/boukew99/chitch), modular and functional web backend, build for sustainability.